AlexGraikos/food_volume_estimation/README.md

 using deep learning monocular depth estimation techniques.

 ## Todo
 - Keep working on point cloud volume estimation.
-Possibly add food-background separation.
-Implement volume calculation based on plate surface.
+Need to filter out outliers in object points because they ruin the triangulation, adding big volumes to where they don't exist.
+- Maybe use another method for the volume estimation.
 - Run tests with the EPIC-Kitchens dataset.
 Created a training set with 9k frames.
 - Find how to scale predicted depths to correspond to scaled depth values (m).